Cuban doctors tend to Brazil's poor, giving Rousseff a boost

 Within weeks, she launched "Mais Médicos", or "More Doctors", a program to hire foreign physicians.
 Brasilia signed a three-year contract to bring thousands of Cuban doctors to work in poor and remote areas where Brazilian physicians prefer not to practice.

-Under an agreement that will earn cash-strapped Cuba some $225 million (137 million pounds) a year, Cuban doctors have been deployed to health centres in the slums of Brazilian cities and villages across the drought-stricken Northeast that had no resident doctors.
-Bahia state is reopening rural health centres that were unstaffed.
+Under an agreement that will earn cash-strapped Cuba some $225 million a year, Cuban doctors have been deployed to health centers in the slums of Brazilian cities and villages across the drought-stricken Northeast that had no resident doctors.
+Bahia state is reopening rural health centers that were unstaffed.

 Inhabitants of Jiquitaia, a hamlet surrounded by cacti, goats and famished cattle in Bahia's interior, no longer have to travel 46 kms (30 miles) on a dirt road to see a physician.